orbitalchicken/Roadmap/Triaged.md

 ---------
     lightdm-settings: It seems that the user-defined logo settings inside the login dialog have no effect right now. --> only visible with multiple monitors
     mate-control-center: appearance Interface tab Ticking and unticking “Show icons in menus” doesn’t change anything in the Preview below (same as option in mintdesktop, GTK3 requires explicit menu icon to be set, thus code changes as GNOME tried to obsolete the use of icons in menus)
+    mate: Calendar doesn’t auto-close when losing focus like when clicking on the desktop.

 Outside of the scope
 --------------------